DanielTan18/real-time-lakehouse/README.md

 2. These messages are published to a Kafka topic named `transactions`.
 3. A **Spark Structured Streaming** job consumes this topic in real time.
 4. Spark writes the parsed transaction data into an **Iceberg table** stored in **MinIO (S3)**.
-5. The Iceberg table can then be queried using Spark SQL for analytics.

 ---